User Guide Sections 261 Through 270

 To protect the security of your investments, in certain instances you must complete a Transfer Request (FS Form 5511) to transfer one or more securities from your account.
 The form must be signed in the presence of an authorized certifying official available at a bank, trust company, or credit union, and mailed to us for processing.
 (Certification by a Notary Public is not acceptable.)
 Customer service personnel will perform the transfer when the form is received and approved.
 You'll receive an e-mail confirming that activity has occurred in your account.

 TreasuryDirect requires Treasury Marketable Securities be held for 45 days following original issue before they may be externally transferred.
-4-Week Bills bought at original issue in TreasuryDirect may not be transferred at all because of a 28-day holding period.
+4-Week Bills bought at original issue in TreasuryDirect may not be transferred at all because the 28-day term is less than the required 45-day holding period.
 The mandatory original issue holding period also applies to securities issued through reinvestment which were not fully funded from the maturing security.
 Transfer forms received during the original issue holding period will be processed once the holding period ends.
 Note: Securities transferred into your TreasuryDirect account from a broker or from your Legacy TreasuryDirect account are not subject to the holding period.

 Transfer forms that are received during the Closed Book Period (see Transaction Restrictions ) will not be processed until the Closed Book Period ends.
 If the securities are scheduled to mature at the end of the Closed Book Period, they will be paid.